aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 $ aws kms update-alias --alias ImportedCMK --target-key-id KeyID
 ```

 For CMKs created by AWS and using AWS key material:  AWS Managed CMKs, the rotation is automatically happening every three years.
-See [this link](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) of AWS KMS documentation.to the documentation for more info on key rotation.
+See [this link](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) of AWS KMS documentation for more information on key rotation.

 ---